HomeSpan/HomeSpan/docs/FAQ.md

 #### Will HomeSpan work on an ESP8266 device?

-* No, HomeSpan is coded specifically for the ESP32 and will not operate on an ESP8266 device.
+* No, HomeSpan is coded specifically for the ESP32 and will not operate on an ESP8266 device, though an ESP8266 can be used as a remote [SpanPoint ESP-NOW](../docs/NOW.md) Device.

 #### How can I read HomeSpan's MDNS broadcast mentioned in the [OTA](OTA.md) documentation?